Noritake Envoy Platinum-edged China, Made in Japan: 2,509 ppm Lead in the back-mark/logo

 - Items you really cannot test at home (items better tested with XRF technology)

-- A post discussing some of the context for the concern of Lead in ceramics / dishware / pottery
+- A piece discussing some of the context for the concern of Lead in ceramics / dishware / pottery

-- A post discussing why you cannot (in most cases) test dishware yourself at home.
+- A overview discussing why you cannot (in most cases) test dishware yourself at home.

 Reading #1.)
 Center of Noritake silver edge plate